Deep-MI/fsqc/README.md

 (`stable`) and the development branch (`dev`).
 New features will first be added to the development branch, and eventually be merged with the main branch.
 You are currently on the development branch.
-To go to the main branch, select it from the drop-down menu on the top left, or [click here](https://github.com/Deep-MI/qatools-python/tree/stable).
+To go to the main branch, select it from the drop-down menu on the top left, or [click here](https://github.com/Deep-MI/fsqc/tree/stable).

 ### Roadmap

-The goal of the `qatools-python` project is to create a modular and extensible software package that provides quantitative metrics and visual information for the quality control of FreeSurfer- or Fastsurfer-processed MR images.
+The goal of the `fsqc` project is to create a modular and extensible software package that provides quantitative metrics and visual information for the quality control of FreeSurfer- or Fastsurfer-processed MR images.
 The package is currently under development, and new features are continuously added.

-New features will initially be available in the [development branch](https://github.com/Deep-MI/qatools-python/tree/dev) of this toolbox and will be included in the [main branch](https://github.com/Deep-MI/qatools-python/tree/stable) after a period of testing and evaluation.
+New features will initially be available in the [development branch](https://github.com/Deep-MI/fsqc/tree/dev) of this toolbox and will be included in the [main branch](https://github.com/Deep-MI/fsqc/tree/stable) after a period of testing and evaluation.
 Unless explicitly announced, all new features will preserve compatibility with earlier versions.